jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ###Run bar

 Because Bluemix is based on [Cloud Foundry](http://cloudfoundry.com/), you can deploy apps directly to Bluemix by using the standard cf and gcf command line tools.
-Similarly, in the Web IDE, you can deploy your code to Bluemix by clicking the Play icon in the Run bar.
+Similarly, in the Web IDE, you can deploy your code to Bluemix by clicking the Play butto in the Run bar.

 ![Run bar][1]